Assad Meymandi Distinguished Professor and Chair

 M.P.H., Health Care and Prevention Program, School of Public Health, University of North Carolina at Chapel Hill

-Dr. Samantha Meltzer-Brody, MD, MPH, is the Assad Meymandi Distinguished Professor and Chair of the Department of Psychiatry in the UNC School of Medicine.
-She also serves as the Director for the UNC Center for Women’s Mood Disorders.
+Dr. Samantha Meltzer-Brody, MD, MPH is the Assad Meymandi Distinguished Professor and Chair of the Department of Psychiatry at the University of North Carolina at Chapel Hill.
+She also directs the UNC Center for Women’s Mood Disorders and leads the UNC SOM and UNC Health Well-Being initiative.